kbraziun/Braziunas_etal_MicroclimateAcrossScales/README.md

 ## purpose

-This readme gives an overview of directory structure, files, and steps for recreating outputs and analyses associated with the following manuscript (full dataset is included in data deposit, code only is available on Github https://github.com/kbraziun/Braziunas_etal_MicroclimateAcrossScales):
+This readme gives an overview of directory structure, files, and steps for recreating outputs and analyses associated with the following manuscript (full dataset is included in data deposit, code only is available on GitHub https://github.com/kbraziun/Braziunas_etal_MicroclimateAcrossScales):

 **Manuscript citation:** Braziunas, K.H., W. Rammer, P. De Frenne, J. Díaz-Calafat, P.-O. Hedwall, C. Senf, D. Thom, F. Zellweger, and R. Seidl.
 Submitted.
 Microclimate temperature effects propagate across scales in forest ecosystems.
 Landscape Ecology.

-**Dataset citation:** To be added.
-Data is not uploaded to Github due to size constraints.
+**Dataset citation:** To be added in GitHub version.
+Data is not uploaded to GitHub due to size constraints.

 ## platforms